MicrosoftDocs/memdocs/sccm/comanage/quickstart-real-time-actions.md

 ## Value proposition

-As soon as a Configuration Manager device is co-managed, it immediately adds these functions that Configuration Manager doesn't natively have.
+When a Configuration Manager device is co-managed, it immediately adds these functions that Configuration Manager doesn't natively have.
 Now you can now do any remote action that's supported by Intune.

 With co-management, the Configuration Manager devices are now just like any other Intune-managed device.
 For example, they have a full presence in the cloud, and you can reach them as long as they have internet access.
 You can do all of these actions without taking any additional steps beyond enabling co-management.

 Since the auto-enrollment process is transparent to the user, there's no impact to their productivity.
-The user doesn't need to take any actions.
+The user doesn't need to do anything.

 ### Available remote actions